The Benefits of Using Managed WordPress Hosting for Your Enterprise Site

 Bonus: Get Even More Benefits with a Managed WordPress Host

-The benefits I’ve covered so far are great, and apply pretty broadly to any site running on WordPress.
-To really take advantage of everything the platform has to offer, however, I recommend pairing it with a managed WordPress hosting partner running a cloud environment, like WP Engine.
+The benefits we’ve covered so far are great, and apply pretty broadly to any site running on WordPress.
+To really take advantage of everything the platform has to offer, however, we recommend pairing it with a managed WordPress hosting partner running a cloud environment, like WP Engine.

 There’s a lot to cover here, so let’s break it down to the benefits of a managed WordPress host and the benefits of a cloud hosting environment.